Updated Mar 29, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where and why sociology students struggle with criteria and feedback.
-It tracks sentiment over time by cohort, site and mode, with like-for-like comparisons across disciplines and demographics, so you can target groups where tone is most negative on marking criteria and feedback.
-Programme teams get concise, anonymised summaries and representative comments to support calibration, module review and boards without trawling thousands of responses.
-You can evidence change year-on-year and export insights straight into reports, decks or dashboards.
+If marking criteria are driving frustration, Student Voice Analytics shows where the problem is sharpest and what students are actually saying.
+It tracks sentiment over time by cohort, site, and mode, with like-for-like comparisons across disciplines and demographics, so you can target the groups most negative about marking criteria and feedback.
+Programme teams get concise, anonymised summaries and representative comments to support calibration, module review, and boards without trawling thousands of responses.
+You can evidence change year on year and export insights straight into reports, decks, or dashboards.
+See Student Voice Analytics if you want to pinpoint where criteria and feedback issues are hurting trust most.

 Request a walkthrough